Kotaimen/awscfncli/README.md

     cfn-cli -s sam.api sync

-`sync` uses `ChangeSet` internally which is usful when dealing with template transforms (eg: SAM or macros).
+`sync` uses `ChangeSet` internally which is useful when dealing with template transforms (eg: SAM or macros).